Skip to main content

 Connect a design system to new projects

-From the + dropdown of the lovable.dev prompt box, go to Design systems and select a design system from the list of available ones, then enter your prompt.
+From the + dropdown of the lovable.dev prompt box, go to Design and select Use a design system, select the design system you want to use, then enter your prompt.
 Lovable generates your new project using the selected design system.
-Ds Select Design System

 Connect a design system to existing projects